adobe/spectrum-css/components/actionbutton/README.md

-# @spectrum-css/button
+# @spectrum-css/actionbuttonbutton
-> The Spectrum CSS button component
+> The Spectrum CSS action button component

 This package is part of the [Spectrum CSS project](https://github.com/adobe/spectrum-css).